 The noise blanker reduces the effect of impulse noise on the display.
-It has no effect on the audio from the KX3.
+Normally impulse noise will cause the display to jump up and down in amplitude.
+The noise blanker has no effect on the audio from the KX3.

 Impulse noise frequently comes from such sources as the AC power line and unshielded automobile ignition systems.